 Ed’s area of expertise is in skills development and policy and he has been involved in the development of the government’s new flagship T level qualifications.
 He chaired the Department for Education’s Technical Educational Panel which designed the content for Childcare and Education T level and is now a member of the Education and Training Foundation’s T Level External Assurance Group which advises on their professional development programme for staff delivering T levels.
 Prior to his involvement in T levels Professor Ed chaired the Review of Functional Skills qualifications for the Education and Training Foundation which had been commissioned by the then Skills Minister.

 He is a Fellow of the IoD and has a long association with Plymouth University who awarded Professor Ed an Honorary Doctorate in Education.
-The City of Guilds of London Institute has awarded Professor Ed their Fellowship and in 2010 and was appointed OBE for my services to Education.
+The City of Guilds of London Institute has awarded Professor Ed their Fellowship and in 2010 and he was appointed OBE for his services to Education.

 Greg has worked for over 30 years in workplace health, safety and environmental compliance management covering aspects including Legionella, H&S, fire, asbestos, building environment quality, energy, waste and sustainability.